Q-Agency/Q-Architecture/example/README.md

 }
 ```

-## SimpleNotifier
+## QNotifier

-Abstract SimpleNotifier class which extends ChangeNotifier class which provides
+Abstract QNotifier class which extends ChangeNotifier class which provides some
-some convenient methods to be used by subclassing it.
-It can be used when
+convenient methods to be used by subclassing it.
+It can be used when BaseState
-BaseState doesn't suit you and you need more states, this notifier has
+doesn't suit you and you need more states, this notifier has
 **showGlobalLoading**, **clearGlobalLoading**, **setGlobalFailure**,
 **debounce**, **throttle** and **cancelThrottle** methods that are marked as
 **@protected** so you can easily use them in your subclasses.

-**IMPORTANT**: always register your SimpleNotifier subclasses (including
+**IMPORTANT**: always register your QNotifier subclasses (including BaseNotifier
-BaseNotifier as well) as lazy singletons in GetIt with **registerLazySingleton**
+as well) as lazy singletons in GetIt with **registerLazySingleton** to be able
-to be able to use autoDispose feature when convenient.
+to use autoDispose feature when convenient.

 - in constructor receives the initial state of the notifier and optionally
   **autoDispose** which defaults to false but if true, the notifier will be
   disposed when all listeners are removed.
 IMPORTANT: When using
-  autoDispose=true, this SimpleNotifier subclass MUST be registered as a
+  autoDispose=true, this QNotifier subclass MUST be registered as a
   lazySingleton in GetIt, otherwise an exception will be thrown when attempting
   to reset the lazy singleton